-- 1. Exhibitors must be enrolled in a beef project; submit a 4-H show entry by June 15, 2024; and exhibit a Woodford County bred animal at the Premiere Show on July 22. - 2.
-Producer must be a WCBIA member. - 3.
+- 1. Exhibitors must be enrolled in a beef project, submit a 4-H show entry by June 15, 2025, and exhibit a Woodford County bred animal at the Premiere Show on July 21. - 2.
+The producer must be a WCBIA member. - 3.
 There is a \$20 nomination fee, which can be paid by the producer or the exhibitor.
-Certificate of eligibility (Nomination Form) and fee will be accepted until Premiere Show (July 22, 2024). - 4.
+Certificate of eligibility (Nomination Form) and fee will be accepted until Premiere Show (July 21, 2025). - 4.
 No special Show entry is necessary to show in this class, but all animals must have been shown in the regular 4-H Premiere Market Animal Show to be eligible to show in the Woodford County Bred class. - 5.
-The WCBIA will provide the following prize money for the 4-H Show:
+The WCBIA will provide prize money for the live placing SROG.